5 Worst storylines in TNA history

 AJ Styles gets sexually assaulted, ex-WWE Superstars calling out Vince McMahon and more.

-Once TNA eventual dies, it’s history will be look back upon as a slew of mixed chances interspersed with an overwhelming barrage of terrible decisions – both creative and otherwise.
+Once TNA eventually dies, history will look back on TNA as a slew of mixed chances interspersed with an overwhelming barrage of terrible decisions – both creative and otherwise.
 For all the great wrestling TNA gave us in its early years, handing creative control to the likes of Russo, Bischoff and Hogan diluted what made special and looked to recreate the car crash booking of the Attitude Era to terrible results.

 TNA have been more famous in recent years for their terrible storylines, financial troubles and backstage issues than progress inside the ring.
 With some of the storylines in this article, we look at some of the worst angles that TNA has had to offer over the years.